zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 ourselves announced to that node, until a Data Search response or further Store Announcement response indicates otherwise.

-The interval between sending Data Search requests to a node on our list is 120 seconds if we are announced to it, and otherwise is `min(120,3n)` where `n` is a count of the number of Data Search requests which have been sent to the node, set to 0 when the node is added to the list, and set to 1 when we are informed by a Data Search response from the node that we are no longer announced at the node.
+The interval between sending these periodic Data Search requests to a node on our list is 120s if we are announced to it, and otherwise is `min(120,3n)` seconds where `n` is a count of the number of Data Search requests which have been sent to the node, set to 0 when the node is added to the list, and set to 1 when we are informed by a Data Search response from the node that we are no longer announced at the node.

-A node on the list which fails to respond to 3 consecutive Data Search requests is removed from the list.
+A node on the list which fails to respond to a Data Search request is sent another at most 10s later.
+After 3 consecutive Data Search requests are sent to a node without a response, it is removed from the list.

 We keep track of the total amount of time we have spent announcing at a given individual key without a connection to the corresponding friend being made, saving across sessions.
-Once this exceeds 64 hours, we switch to a low intensity mode; this simply means that we use a list of nodes of length 1 rather than 8.
+Once this exceeds 64 hours, we switch to a low intensity mode; this simply means that we reduce the size of the list from 8 to 2, with at most 1 non-open node.

 ## Searching
 For each offline friend, we search for its announcements using forwarded Data